This easy craft can be included within lesson

 out and use as a master pattern, trace over left over recyclable

-and use permanent pen to make facial features.
+- For a more permanent craft trace over "foamies" and use permanent marker to make facial features.

 At the top of the template is a suggested sequence of assembly.

-illustrated in the template.
-Children will need assistance
+- Assemble handprints as illustrated in the template.
+Children will need assistance.

-3. Glue the body over the hand print so that thumbs are the
+- Glue the body over the assembled handprints so that the thumbs are the bat's ears.

-1. Tape the craft to a craft stick (Popsicle stick) to make a hand puppet.
+- Tape the craft to a craft stick (Popsicle stick) to make a hand puppet.